-- CE 101 Introduction to Civil Engineering 3 credit hours.
-Introduction to civil engineering profession and societies; basics of civil engineering including structural, transportation, geotechnical, environmental and water resources engineering, sketching and drawing, ethics, principles of design; local field trips and guest lectures are also included.
+- CE 101 Introduction to Civil Engineering 1 credit hour.
+Introduction to civil engineering profession and societies.
+Local field trips and guest lectures are also included.
 Prerequisites: None. - CE 201 Surveying 3 credit hours.
 (1 clock hour lecture and 3 clock hour lab period per week).
 A study of measurement and error calculation, leveling, traverse and area computation, topographic mapping, triangulation, highway, public land and construction surveying.
 Computer applications are included.
 Prerequisite: None.
 Corequisites: EGC 101 or instructor consent. - CE 304 Environmental Engineering 3 credit hours.
 A survey of environmental pollution and control involving the air, land, and water environments; the management of the environment; and other problems concerning water and sewage treatment, solid waste disposal and treatment.
-Prerequisites: (CHE 102, CHE 102L, MTH 238) or instructor consent. - CE 305 Hydrogeology 3 credit hours.
+Prerequisites: (CHE 102 and CHE 102L and MTH 238) or instructor consent. - CE 305 Hydrogeology 3 credit hours.
 The study of a hydrologic cycle with emphasis on precipitation and runoff, stream flow and groundwater distribution.
 Geology of groundwater occurrence, groundwater contamination, development and management are also covered.
-Prerequisites: EGC 204, EGC 305. - CE 306 Structural Analysis I 3 credit hours.
+Prerequisites: EGC 204 and EGC 305. - CE 306 Structural Analysis I 3 credit hours.
 An analysis of stresses and deflections in statically determinate structures caused by fixed and moving loads; study of influence lines and loading criteria for beams and plane trusses; and introduction to classical analysis of indeterminate structures including the slope deflection and moment distribution methods.